 UBC will notify you by email of the decision to be admitted to the program.

 Once you have been accepted, all registration fees and deposits are available on UBC’s Student Service Centre.
 Log in with your CWL and then under the finance tab to view and pay your fees.
 Note the registration deposit is non-refundable, but it will be applied toward tuition if you take a course in the term during which you apply.

 Step 5: Registration for Classes

 Review our Courses page for information on when course registration opens for your course(s).
 Generally, Summer Session registration opens mid-spring and Winter Session registration opens mid-summer.
 The Allard School of Law will not register students in a course prior to the course's opening registration date.
 Accordingly, please do not submit registration materials in advance of the opening registration date for your course.

 Complete an Enrolment of Non-Degree Students in Graduate Course form.
 A separate form must be completed for each online course.
-Please send the completed form(s) to the Distance Learning Program via e-mail (DistanceLearning@allard.ubc.ca) or by mail/courier to:
+Please send the completed form(s) to the Distance Learning Program via e-mail (DistanceLearning@allard.ubc.ca)

-Completed forms will be forwarded by the Distance Learning Program to the Course Instructor and Law Graduate Program Advisor for approval.
 Please note that course space is limited.
 Submitting a completed form is not a guarantee of course enrolment.

 Payment of tuition and fees is done through UBC’s Student Service Centre (SSC)